6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 2. Air then moves through the medical grade HEPA filter, where small and unseen air particles like tobacco smoke, paint pigments, carbon dust, bacteria, or asbestos are removed.
 A HEPA filter is also effective in filtering out pollutants such as paint pigments, insecticides, virus carriers, and all types of bacteria, including anthrax.

-4. The fourth filtration system bridges the gap between air ioniser and air purifiers.
-An Ionizer booster that functions exactly like an air ioniser.
+4. The fourth filtration system bridges the gap between air ionisers and air purifiers.
+Ioniser booster that functions exactly like an air ioniser.
 This filter releases negative ions that clamp onto any remaining impurities before releasing fresh air back into the environment.

 Which is better: an air ioniser or an air purifier?